Brabalawuka/bandlab_assignment_feed/readme.md

 ## Fetching Posts

 To fetch the posts, the server will use the composite sorting cursor to fetch the posts.
 The server will fetch the posts in batches and return the posts to the client.
 The client will then use the last post in the batch to fetch the next batch of posts.
+If the server returns duplicated posts, the client will need to filter them out.

+Since the sorting key updates dynamically, there is possibility of duplicated posts and missing posts.

 ![FETCH](readme/fetch.jpeg#center)